protono/hello-algo/algos.md

 - Suitable for massive data, because tree nodes are stored discretely in memory.
 - Suitable for scenarios where you need to maintain ordered data or range lookups.
 - In the process of continuously adding and deleting nodes, the binary search tree may become skewed, and the time complexity is degraded to $O(n)$.
-- If an AVL tree or red-black tree is used, each operation can run stably with $O(log\,n)$ efficiency, but the operation of maintaining tree balance will increase additional overhead.
+- If an AVL tree or red-black tree is used, each operation can run stably with $O(log\ n)$ efficiency, but the operation of maintaining tree balance will increase additional overhead.

 ### 10.6 Summary

 - Binary search relies ipon the orderliness of the data, and searches by gradually reducing the search interval by half through a loop.
 It requires that the input data is ordered and is only applicable to arrays or data structures implemented based on arrays.
 - Brute force searches locate data by traversing data structures.
 Linear search works on arrays and linked lists, and breadth-first and depth-first searches work on graphs and trees.
 This type of algorithm has good versatility and does not need to preprocess the data, but the time complexity is $O(n)$.
 - Hash search, tree search, and binary search are efficient search methods for quickly locating a target element in a specific data structure.
-This type of algorithm is efficient, and the time complexity can reach $O(log\,n)$ or even $O(1)$, but usually requires the help of additional data structures.
+This type of algorithm is efficient, and the time complexity can reach $O(log\ n)$ or even $O(1)$, but usually requires the help of additional data structures.
 - In practice, we need to conduct a specific analysis of factors such as data volume, search performance requirements, data query and update frequency, so as to choose an appropriate search method.
 - Linear search is suitable for small or frequently updated data; binary search is suitable for large, sorted data; hash search is suitable for data that requires high query efficiency and does not require range queries; tree search is suitable for large dynamic data that needs to maintain order and support range queries.
 - Replacing linear lookups with hash lookups is a commonly used strategy to optimize runtime, which can reduce the time complexity from $O(n)$ to $O(1)$.